My Digital Photography of

 Cicadas

 The cicada is a fascinating insect.
 It spends the beginning of its life underground, sucking juices from tree roots.
 Then one day, it climbs above ground and holds tight to something (like a wall or tree trunk) and its skin splits.
 Out comes a mature cicada with wings.
 It flies up to the trees and makes the loud droning sound you have probably heard before.
 Cicadas take anywhere from 2-17 years underground before they emerge as adults, depending on the species.
 I have found the skins and I've found adult cicadas before, but never have I seen them in the underground stage until July 2, 2004.
 I watered the lawn on this evening and the ground was so dry that much of the water stayed near the surface and wasn't seeping into the soil.
 One of these little guys must have been drowning just below the surface, so he climbed out to get some air.
 My boyfriend Brian spotted him in the grass and I took a whole bunch of pictures before letting him go again (I think he needs another year or so---look how underdeveloped his wings are).
 So now I can share this amazing stage of life with you---something you probably haven't seen before either.
-I found an even younger one on May 20, 2006.
-I added its pictures before the older nymph.
+On July 26, 2008, I found a rather another rather large nymph after it rained at my campsite in Nelson, OH.
+In between these two discoveries was a smaller, younger nymph found on May 20, 2006.
+I placed its pictures before the older nymphs.
+It wasn't until May 12, 2009 that I finally was able to take macro photographs of one of these nymphs.

 Early stage of Cicada Life Cycle (underground root-sucking nymphs)